atlassubbed/atlas-basic-timer/README.md

 // ~$ myTask x 1000 took 15.474757ms
 ```

-Note that the `durationNanoseconds` return value will never be rounded, only the logged output is rounded.
+Note that the `durationNanosecs` return value will never be rounded, only the logged output is rounded.

 #### disable logs